solana-labs/solana/book/src/leader-rotation.md

 schedule only needs to be generated when the root fork crosses the epoch boundary.

-The Leader Schedule is active at the next epoch.
+The leader schedule is active at the next epoch.
 The epoch should be much longer then the amount of time required for a block to be committed as root.
-Such that the Leader Schedule is based on a block that has been committed as the root fork.
+Such that the leader schedule is based on a block that has been committed as the root fork.
 Since the schedule is for the next epoch, any new stakes committed to the root fork will not be active until the next epoch.